almann/wasm-runner/README.md

 [![Crate](https://img.shields.io/crates/v/wasm-runner.svg)](https://crates.io/crates/wasm-runner)
 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/almann/wasm-runner/blob/main/LICENSE)

-This is a simple wrapper program to run a WASM runtime (currently one of [`wasmer`] or [`wasmtime`]) as a runner for things like `cargo run`.
-This is useful when wanting to use a target such as `wasm32-wasi` without the trappings of [`wasm-pack`] for example, just running `cargo run` or `cargo test` in a package for the `wasm32-wasi` target.
+This is a simple wrapper program to run a WASM runtime (currently one of [`wasmer`][wasmer] or [`wasmtime`][wasmtime]) as a runner for things like `cargo run`.
+This is useful when wanting to use a target such as `wasm32-wasi` without the trappings of [`wasm-pack`][wasm-pack] for example, just running `cargo run` or `cargo test` in a package for the `wasm32-wasi` target.
 Cargo expects a runner to take the program executable followed by its arguments, and most WASM runtimes  have a particular structure to their arguments (e.g., requiring a `--` before program arguments).

 ## Usage